New corporate identity for Cardif Pinnacle - now Pinnacle Pet Group as a result of a new ownership structure with JAB Holdings and BNP Paribas

 Cyber safety design for Ecclesiastical

 Ecclesiastical Insurance Group (EIG) is an ethical insurer specialising in the education sector (among others).
 As part of their sector strategy, we were asked to design a programme to help protect children from the risks of Cyber.
-The outcome was a refreshing change from the standard approach.
+The outcome was a departure from the standard information provision approach.

-Cyber safety education for children tends towards scare-mongering by older age groups and uninspiring information leaflets.
-Our ambition was to create something more balanced, engaging and empowering for the target 8-12 year olds.
+Cyber safety education for children tends to involve scare-mongering by older age groups and stock information provision.

-A key principle of our approach was to work directly with the children themselves as well as teachers and parents; to listen to their issues first hand and to test and iterate the solution collaboratively to maximise relevance and take-up.
-Collaboration exercises included 'customer empathy mapping' and clustering insights.
+A key principle of our approach was to work directly with the children themselves as well as teachers and parents; to understand context, to empathise, to prioritise issues, to collaboratively devise, test and iterate potential solutions to maximise relevance and take-up.

-Different programme concepts were story-boarded on the strength of the insights and played back to stakeholders who then helped iterate a final approach.
+Programme ideas were story-boarded on the strength of the insights from the sessions.
+These concepts were played back to stakeholders and insights from this fed into final creative development.

 Bold design outcome